geohai/COVID19-STGXB/README.md

 You must cite the paper above if you are planning to use the code.

-There are two notebooks in this repository as follows:
+There are three notebooks in this repository as follows:

-## 1. Feature Generation
+## Data Preparation

-A notebook to generate training data for ML models
+A notebook for generating training data for ML models

 Input Files needed to run this notebook: